Mange/tydra/doc/tydra.1.md

 : Start on the page with the provided *NAME*.
 Defaults to *root* if not specified.
 Note that **\--validate** will take this into account too.

+**\--generate-completions** *SHELL*

+: Generate a completion script for the given shell, print it to standard out, and exit.
+This will ignore any other options.
+You can find a list of supported shells in the **\--help** output.

 # SEE ALSO